sparkbox/standard/how-we-work-together.md

 ### We Manage Expectations

-No other person has as broad and nuanced a project view as the project's manager (PM).
+No other person has as broad and nuanced a project view as the project manager (PM).
 While the client and team may be invested and informed, the PM has the unique opportunity and responsibility to draw from the entire contributing landscape and provide appropriate context for each person involved in the project.
 We manage expectations so that each person involved in the project is equipped to perform at their best.

 * For the team working on the project